lituusX/Intellinoun/README.md

 4. The processed row data (including all data from the first script and the additional Vader sentiment scores) is then saved into a new output CSV and JSON file.

+### Script 3: `votes_compileDataset.py`

+This script reads the output from the second sentiment analysis script, compiles it into a single dataset, and saves the dataset as both CSV and Parquet files in the `data/processed/datasets` directory.

-These two scripts combined create an ensemble of two different sentiment analysis methods, which increases the accuracy and reliability of the results.
+These three scripts combined create an ensemble of two different sentiment analysis methods, which increases the accuracy and reliability of the results.

 ## Execution